Andrea Terry: Biography

-Chef Terry is initially only suggested as a presence at the beginning of the season two episode "Forks," an apparently untouchable, unknowable goddess of an elite chef, whom only designated demigods may approach.
-When Richie (Ebon Moss-Bachrach), who was sent to Ever by Carmy to stage with the front of house staff, finally encounters her, she is doing the simple, hands-on prep work of peeling mushrooms, thus modeling that care for one's duties is honorable thing, and impressing upon Richie a resonant and enduring lesson about "the significance of others, and how worthy they are to be known, served and valued."
+Terry is initially only suggested as a presence at the beginning of "Forks," an apparently untouchable, unknowable goddess of an elite chef, whom only designated demigods may approach.
+When Richie (Ebon Moss-Bachrach), who was sent to Ever by Carmy to stage with the front of house staff, finally encounters her, she is doing the simple, hands-on prep work of peeling crimini mushrooms, thus modeling that care for one's duties is honorable thing, and impressing upon Richie a resonant and enduring lesson about "the significance of others, and how worthy they are to be known, served and valued."

-After more than a decade at the culinary peak of Chicago cuisine, Chef Terry decides to retire to visit London more often and spend more time enjoying the quality of life she has worked so hard to serve others through her food.
-The finale of season three is a celebratory "funeral" for the beloved restaurant.
-Both Terry's Ever and Carmy and Sydney's Bear are sites of "visual splendor" where "the restaurant is a living, breathing organism, composed of ego and community, but also of food."
-In Terry's eulogy for the business, she declares that one of the main lessons she learned over her career was that the relationships she established with people she served and worked with were more important and memorable than any plated dish could ever be, and indeed, the connection contributes to the experience of dining.
-As one of Ever's alumni chefs, Carmy attends the funeral, with Sydney as his plus one, and Richie spending the evening in the kitchen with expert service expediter Jessica (Sarah Ramos).
-After dinner Terry finds Carmen, as she calls him, on a mist-shrouded street outside the restaurant and they talk one-on-one, which is a "heartfelt moment...Carmy reveals that he has learned a lot from Andrea while she tells him...she was able to make a career along with the people she wanted, which makes her feel more proud."
-The approachable goddess ends the evening at a raucous afterparty at Syd's tiny apartment, spooning caviar onto baked Eggo waffles, drinking keg beer out of red Solo cups, and singing along to "Laid" by James.
-The following day, Richie announces to Bear co-owners Jimmy (Oliver Platt) and Carmy that he has replaced recently resigned employees Eric, Debbie, and Daveed with some of Terry's legacy to Chicago cuisine, the exceptional front-of-house staffers Garrett, Jess, and Rene (Rene Gube).
+After more than a decade at the peak of Chicago cuisine, Chef Terry decides to retire to visit London more often and spend more time enjoying the quality of life she has worked so hard to serve others through her food.
+Terry's final appearance, "Forever", depicts a celebratory "funeral" for Ever.
+In her eulogy for the business, she declares that one of the main lessons she learned over her career was that the relationships she established with people she served and worked with were more important and memorable than any plated dish could ever be, and indeed, the connection contributes to the experience of dining.
+As one of Ever's alumni chefs, Carmy attends the funeral, with Sydney as his plus one, and Richie spends the evening in the kitchen with expert service expediter Jessica (Sarah Ramos).

+After dinner, Terry finds Carmen outside the restaurant.
+They talk about her legacy and career, as well as what Carmy learned from her.
+She ends the evening at a raucous afterparty at Syd's tiny apartment, spooning caviar onto baked Eggo waffles, drinking keg beer out of red Solo cups, and singing along to "Laid" by James.

+Styling

+Chef Terry wears a men's model Rolex Submariner specially fitted to Olivia Colman's "so small" wrists.
+Terry having a Rolex was a creative choice inspired by Daniel Boulud's own GMT Master and Thomas Keller's own Daytona, both visible onscreen in "Tomorrow" and "Forever."